aws/amazon-freertos-ble-ios-sdk/README.md

 getMtuOfPeripheral(_ peripheral: CBPeripheral)
 ```

-**Mqtt Proxy Service**
+**MQTT Proxy Service**
-This service provides control to the Mqtt Proxy.
+This service provides control to the MQTT Proxy.

 ```
 // Get the current proxying state. (on/off)